jamilkhalaf/startup/README.md

 [My Notes](notes.md)

 This application is a modern web-based platform designed to combine nostalgia with technology.
-It features a user-friendly login system, an engaging Pacman game, and a competitive leaderboard that updates in real time.
+It features a user-friendly login system, an engaging memory game, and a competitive leaderboard that updates in real time.
 The platform ensures a seamless experience for players while showcasing key web development concepts, including responsive design, authentication, database integration, and real-time communication.
 By blending classic gameplay with contemporary web technologies, the application aims to provide entertainment while demonstrating technical excellence in web development.

 > [!NOTE]